25 Summer Art Programs for High School Students in 2026

 Application Deadline: Rolling

 Located in Southern Vermont, The Putney School Summer Arts is a technology-free arts program for teens—participants turn in their cell phones and other internet-ready devices at the beginning of the session.
-Students in grades 9 through 12 can sign up for a three-week immersive, one-week intensive, or both sessions (totaling four weeks).
+Students in grades 9 through 12 can sign up for a three-week immersive session, a one-week intensive, or both (a total of four weeks).
 The Putney School focuses on process over product and stresses its supportive environment.

 Need-based financial aid is available to qualifying students.